murimaa/openwrt-ap-management/EXAMPLE-USAGE.md

 # Example Usage: OpenWRT Network & Wireless Infrastructure Management

-This document provides practical examples of using the unified network and wireless configuration system for OpenWrt routers.
+This document provides practical examples of using the unified network and wireless configuration system for OpenWrt access points.

 ## Quick Start Example

-Let's say you have 3 routers and want to set up a complete VLAN-segmented network with wireless access across all of them.
+Let's say you have 3 access points and want to set up a complete VLAN-segmented network with wireless access across all of them.

 ### Step 1: Set Up Your VLAN Network Configurations